History of the Soviet Union (1927–1953): Great Patriotic War

 On 22 June 1941, Adolf Hitler abruptly broke the non-aggression pact and invaded the Soviet Union.
 Stalin had made no preparations.
 Soviet intelligence was fooled by German disinformation and the invasion caught the Soviet military unprepared.
 In the larger sense, Stalin expected invasion but not so soon.
 The Army had been decimated by the Purges; time was needed for a recovery of competence.
 As such, mobilization did not occur and the Soviet Army was tactically unprepared as of the invasion.
 The initial weeks of the war were a disaster, with hundreds of thousands of men being killed, wounded, or captured.
 Whole divisions disintegrated against the German onslaught.
 Soviet POWs in German prison camps were treated poorly, leading to only 1/10 of Red Army POWs surviving German camps.
 In contrast, 1/3 of German POWs survived the Soviet prison camps.

 German troops reached the outskirts of Moscow in December 1941, but failed to capture it, due to staunch Soviet defence and counterattacks.
 At the Battle of Stalingrad in 1942–1943, the Red Army inflicted a crushing defeat on the German army.
 Due to the unwillingness of the Japanese to open a second front in Manchuria, the Soviets were able to call dozens of Red Army divisions back from eastern Russia.
 These units were instrumental in turning the tide, because most of their officer corps had escaped Stalin's purges.
 The Soviet forces soon launched massive counterattacks along the entire German line.
 By 1944, the Germans had been pushed out of the Soviet Union onto the banks of the Vistula river, just east of Prussia.
 With Soviet Marshal Georgy Zhukov attacking from Prussia, and Marshal Ivan Konev slicing Germany in half from the south, the fate of Nazi Germany was sealed.
-On 2 May 1945 the last German troops surrendered to the overjoyed Soviet troops in Berlin.
+On 2 May 1945 the last German troops surrendered to the Soviet troops in Berlin.